 For younger ages, you can read these books in class and have an open discussion on what they are about.
 Draw lessons and interpret the messages as you go.

-Your students can get a first-hand experience of how renewable energy works from a field trip.
+Your students can experience how renewable energy works firsthand from a field trip.
 Schools often organize at least one of these during the school year.
 As a teacher, you can bring up the suggestion of a trip to a renewable energy plant for a change.
-There, your students will not only see energy production in action, but they can also find the right answers (from experts) to any questions they may have.
+There, your students will not only see energy production in action, but they can also find the correct answers (from experts) to any questions they may have.

 A quick online search will show you renewable energy locations in your city or state.
 Most of these places have an allowance for visitors interested in learning.
 They are often willing to educate others using tours, videos, and other information.
 There's also the option of virtual tours.
-IVANPAH, a solar electricity generating plant offers one.
+IVANPAH, a solar power plant, offers one.

 Movies help provide visual illustrations of the things you teach.
 The words "pollution" and "climate change" may not mean much to a kid who has no idea what those things look like.
 Seeing these things will make a better impact.

-A number of kid-friendly movies exist which you can use to further your renewable energy lessons.
+A number of kid-friendly movies exist that you can use to further your renewable energy lessons.
 Please preview these movies before showing them in class.
 Here are some recommendations:

-Schools use a lot of electricity.
-Keeping the lights one, heating in winter and powering all that learning takes energy.
+Schools use a lot of electrical energy.
+Keeping the lights on, heating in winter, and powering all that learning takes energy.
 IT also costs a lot of money.

-As a teacher concerned about the environment and climate change you can proactively help your school become greener.
-Consider your school's energy conversation, looking to ways to save electricity at school.
+As a teacher concerned about the environment and climate change, you can proactively help your school become greener.
+Consider your school's energy conversation, looking for ways to save electricity at school.

-There are also a number of benefits in your school switching to solar.
+There are also many benefits to your school switching to solar.
 Still using polluting fossil fuels from the grid at school.
 Consider making the switch to solar.

 The NPR/Ipsos national poll shows that more teachers are interested in teaching about climate change and energy.
 4 in 5 parents wish they would.
-For teachers taking their first step into this field, here are some helpful resources to help your students learn.
-Therefore, these resources will also be helpful for parents who homeschool their child(ren).
+Here are some helpful resources for teachers taking their first step into this field to help their students learn.
+Therefore, these resources will also benefit parents who homeschool their child(ren).

+The future of the renewable energy system lies with today's kids- to use, improve, and advance.
 We should get kids involved in conversations and practices surrounding renewable energy.
-The future of the renewable energy system lies with today's kids- to use, improve, and advance.
-Of course, by taking the right steps, we can raise a generation that is not yet (and will avoid being) dependent on non-renewable energy.
-This is, perhaps, the best strategy against the gloomy predictions of the future of the earth.
+Of course, by taking the proper steps, we can raise a generation that is not yet (and will avoid being) dependent on non-renewable energy.
+This is, perhaps, the best strategy against the gloomy predictions of the earth's future.